 At this time the Company has no operating revenues.
 Historically, the Company has raised funds through equity financing and the exercise of options and warrants to fund its operations.
 Financing through the issuance of common shares is affected by certain market conditions including the price of metals.
 The market price of metals is highly speculative and volatile.
 Instability in the market price may affect investor interest in mining stocks.
 If the metal prices substantially decline, this may adversely affect the Company's ability to raise sufficient capital to fund operations including exploration.

 Working Capital

-The Company had negative working capital of \$16,972 at July 31, 2016.
-Working capital of \$103,906 in 2017 includes \$54,027 of cash, \$59,715 of marketable securities and \$1,680 in government receivables.
-The Company believes the working capital is sufficient to meet its ongoing obligations and general operating expenses for the 2017 fiscal year.
+The Company had working capital of \$103,906 at July 31, 2017.
+Working capital of \$42,725 in 2018 includes \$15,729 of cash, \$38,587 of marketable securities and \$694 in government receivables.